-Answers: Coping with angry customers
+Answers: Coping with Angry and Abusive Customers

-Question: I manage a public sector contact centre where our people have to cope with complex calls - frequently covering a number of queries from the one customer.
 Our operators are trained to deal with difficult and often emotional conversations.
 But we’ve recently realised that we now need to start coaching our people in how to deal with angry customers too.
-We’re finding that customers are becoming a lot less patient on the phone, and sometimes our people are subjected to a barrage of verbal abuse that they simply don’t deserve.

-It’s beginning to affect morale in the contact centre, so I’d appreciate any advice you can give me on tackling angry customers.
-Also, do you have any tips on dealing with the aftermath - when our operators are upset and often emotional themselves?
+It’s beginning to affect morale in the contact centre, so I’d appreciate any advice you can give me on tackling angry and abusive customers.
+Also, do you have any tips on dealing with the aftermath – when our operators are upset and often emotional themselves?
 We don’t want to start losing staff because of the way they’re being treated by our customers.

 With competition in key industry sectors getting tougher, companies have no choice but to learn how to deal effectively with angry and demanding customers.
 It’s the reality today, not just in the private sector, but in many areas of the public sector too.

-The text book method of ‘effectively handling angry customers’ is to train advisors to overcome customer objections, build rapport and take ownership of the problem resolution.
-But anyone that has worked in a contact centre knows that it isn’t that easy.
 If advisors are subjected to constant abuse over issues that are not of their making, and they are not equipped with the tools to deliver effective problem resolutions, then that abuse will start to wear them down.
 It’s an outcome that’s in no one’s interest: the customer, the advisor or the organisation.

-Garlands’ response is both to equip its people with the right tools and, on a psychological level, to ensure that if advisors are subject to a tirade of abuse, they don’t take that criticism personally and that it doesn’t affect their morale and ability to deliver great service in the future.
+Our response is both to equip its people with the right tools and, on a psychological level, to ensure that if advisors are subject to a tirade of abuse, they don’t take that criticism personally and that it doesn’t affect their morale and ability to deliver great service in the future.

 Dealing with difficult questions and angry customers is an important part of this training and impacts all modules: generic customer service training as well as call handling skills and specific departmental skills training.
-Garlands’ approach is not to match but to exceed customer expectations, for example, to build rapport with an irate customer by proactively using techniques to take the heat out of the situation.
+Our approach is not to match but to exceed customer expectations, for example, to build rapport with an irate customer by proactively using techniques to take the heat out of the situation.

 Advisors are taught to take ownership of the problem resolution.
 But they are also taught not to panic, not to over-promise and not to admit fault to appease the customer until they are in receipt of the full facts.
 I have often found that saying, for example, “If that is what was said to you, I’m very sorry and can assure you that is not the policy of my company,” is a response that can be both helpful to the customer and enable the advisor to research the issue in more depth.